| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 5. tab corners that are raised above the plane of the deck by at least 3/4" after being placed in a freezer at 0° for 15 minutes, also known as "cold weather curling";

-6. puckers of at least 1/4" that appear along the side and bottom edges of the tabs, also know as "fishmouthing"; and
+6. puckers of at least 1/4" that appear along the side and bottom edges of the tabs, also known as "fish mouthing"; and

 7. a loss of top surface of the shingle resulting in an exposure of the substrate equal in size to a dime, also known as "spalling".